micmejia/bible-dump/NKJV/Proverbs/Prov 27.md

 A continual dripping on a very rainy day And a contentious woman are alike;

 ###### 16
-Whoever [^c]restrains her restrains the wind, And grasps oil with his right hand.
+Whoever restrains her restrains the wind, And grasps oil with his right hand.

 ###### 17
 _As_ iron sharpens iron, So a man sharpens the countenance of his friend.

 ###### 18
-Whoever [^d]keeps the fig tree will eat its fruit; So he who waits on his master will be honored.
+Whoever keeps the fig tree will eat its fruit; So he who waits on his master will be honored.

 ###### 19
 As in water face _reflects_ face, So a man's heart _reveals_ the man.

 ###### 20
-Hell[^e] and [^f]Destruction are never full; So the eyes of man are never satisfied.
+Hell and Destruction are never full; So the eyes of man are never satisfied.

 ###### 21
 The refining pot _is_ for silver and the furnace for gold, And a man _is valued_ by what others say of him.